LuckehPickle/Comet/README.md

  - Open socket connections on all pages to catch friend requests etc.
  - Hover over name to show profile information
  - Load video and images on hover
+ - Automatic reconnect to Socket server with a modal to notify the user.
+A button which says run in background will cause it to hide whilst a connection is re-established.

 **Things TODO (In order to *leave* beta)**
  - Migrate from django_socketio to exclusively using gevent-socketio